Nordre Land IL

-Nordre Land Idrettslag is a Norwegian sports club from Dokka, Nordre Land, Oppland.
+Nordre Land Idrettslag is a Norwegian sports club from the village of Dokka in Nordre Land Municipality in Innlandet county.
 It has sections for association football, team handball, Nordic skiing, biathlon, cycling, equestrianism, swimming, judo, gymnastics, and track and field.
 It was founded in 1912.

 The men's football team plays in the Fourth Division, the fourth tier of Norwegian football.
 It had a spell in the 3. divisjon running from 2008 to 2013.